-If you think those state license plates claiming Live Free or Die is just a bunch of outdated grandstanding, you better think again.
-New Hampshire is indeed a land of highly determined individualists who love their wild landscape and prefer the federal government keeps its ideas to itself.
-This all may sound a bit cantankerous, but in fact it’s gorgeously authentic and the underlying attitude of New Hampshire residents.
+If you think those state license plates claiming Live Free or Die is just a bunch of outdated grandstanding, think again.
+New Hampshire is indeed a land of highly determined individuals who love their wild landscape and prefer the federal government keeps its ideas to itself.
+This all may sound a bit cantankerous, but in fact it’s rather authentic and the underlying attitude of most New Hampshire residents.

-While there are certainly more than a few lovely historic towns dating back to the American colonial era, New Hampshire is best known for its outdoor recreation.
-The White Mountains stand watch over the central part of the state, offering a million acres of rugged wilderness adventure.
-But drive an hour or two east to the coast and you can wiggle your toes in five pleasant beach state parks.
+While there are certainly more than a few historic towns dating back to the American colonial period, New Hampshire is best known for its outdoor recreation.
+The White Mountains stand watch over the central part of the state, offering a million acres of rugged wilderness.
+Drive an hour or two east to the coast and you can wiggle your toes in five pleasant beach state parks.

-New Hampshire’s modest size is one of its attributes.
-You can hop from the sea to the mountains in half a day, ski the slopes in the morning and feast on lobster in Portsmouth for dinner.
-This isn’t a state where you’ll find modern luxury amenities pouring from the cracks, but there are plenty of cozy historic inns and awesome dining in the old fishing towns.
-For the most part you’ll find that your dollar goes pretty far in New Hampshire.
+New Hampshire’s modest size is one of its best attributes.
+You can hop from the sea to the mountains in just half a day, ski the slopes in the morning and feast on lobster at Portsmouth for dinner.
+This isn’t a state where you’ll find ultra luxe amenities, but there are plenty of cozy historic inns and awesome dining in the old fishing towns.
+For the most part you’ll find that your dollar stretches pretty far.

 The extent of your New Hampshire adventure is only limited by your courage.
-The North Country is as wild, remote, and rugged as anything in New England.
-But the White Mountains have 1,000 miles of hiking trails that encourage everyone to experience the wonders of this state’s nature.
+The North Country is as wild, remote and rugged as anything in New England.
+But the White Mountains have 1,000 miles of hiking trails that encourage exploration.
 Outdoor recreation is the main focus for most visitors, and there’s little to hold you back.

-But with remote rural seclusion comes a total lack of public transport.
-In New Hampshire a car is an absolute necessity.
-Its towns will only hold your attention for a day or two.
-The thrill of this state is driving its insanely scenic back roads between historic villages and up to hiking trailheads or hidden lakes.
-This mode of travel reaches its climax each fall when the state decides to strut its colors like few other places on earth.
+On the flip side, with remote rural seclusion comes a total lack of public transportation.
+A car is absolutely necessary in New Hampshire.
+Its towns will only hold your attention for a day or two and the real thrill is driving the insanely scenic back roads between historic villages and stopping to hike at the trailheads or hidden lakes.
+This is compounded in the fall when the state decides to strut its colors like few other places on earth.

-- Walk the historic downtown of Portsmouth, one of New England’s finest examples of what life looked like in the 17th century
+- Walk the historic downtown of Portsmouth, one of New England’s finest examples of 17th century living

-- Summit the peak of Mount Washington if you can, or simply enjoy some of the 1,000 miles of hiking trails in the White Mountains
+- Summit the peak of Mount Washington or simply enjoy the 1,000 miles of hiking trails in the White Mountains

 - Hit the slopes of the 20 family-friendly ski resorts spread across New Hampshire for a mellow ski holiday

-- Walk the village green of Hanover and mingle with the great young minds coming up in Dartmouth College, one of America’s best
+- Walk the village green of Hanover and mingle with the great young minds being taught at Dartmouth College, one of America’s best higher education institutions

-- Take a steamer cruise on Lake Winnipesaukee, a behemoth of a lake right in the heart of the state
+- Take a steamer cruise on Lake Winnipesaukee, a behemoth waterway right in the heart of the state

-- Head to Monadnock region in the southwest for a taste of that classic New England scenery
+- Head to Monadnock in the southwest for a taste of classic New England scenery